 Key

 Rates unreliable due to small sample size ~

-Ranging from better than State average up to 10%
+Ranging from better than State average up to 10% worse

 11-49% worse than State average

 50-74% worse than State average

 75% worse than State average

-The Lord Fairfax and Rappahannock/Rapidan health districts reported much lower chlamydia and gonorrhea rates than the Virginia average.
-Warren County reported much higher chlamydia rates than other counties within SMH's community (Exhibit 28).
+The Lord Fairfax and Rappahannock-Rapidan health districts reported much lower chlamydia and gonorrhea rates than the Virginia average, but Lyme disease incidence exceeds the Virginia average.
+Lyme disease rates reported were 75% higher than the state rate for Page, Rappahannock, and Warren counties (Exhibit 28).